damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * Delivers new UX designs with monthly release cadence
 * Presents user research findings and recommendations to team

-### Senior UX Designers
+### Senior UX Designer

 * Deeply understands the needs/issues of GitLab users
 * Proposes, implements, and leads significant improvements to GitLab UX
 * Mentors more junior UX designers
 * Delegates work to more junior UX designers as needed/appropriate
-* Have deep knowledge of GitLab UX history and direction
+* Has deep knowledge of GitLab UX history and direction
 * Serves as the go-to person with UX decisions
 * Improves other UX designers productivity through better tools and workflow
 * Collaborates with members across teams and advocates for users and user-centered design practices
 * Writes blog posts articulating UX vision
 * Interviews potential UX candidates
+* Has a deep understanding of responsive Web design fundamentals

 ## Tools

 * UI/UX: Adobe CC, Sketch, Antetype, Web typography, assets